+CANCEL

-CANCEL Cancel a misdialled or incomplete call using this key.
+Cancel a misdialled or incomplete call using this key.

-NIGHT SERV This key switches the system into and out of Night Service, or changes the Night Answer point for particular exchange lines.
+NIGHT SERV This key switches KINSMAN into and out of Night Service, or changes the Night Answer point for particular exchange lines.
 The key LED glows to show that Night Service is working.

-- Pressed once the system goes into Night Service and the key LED lights. - Pressed twice the system returns to Day Service and darkens the key LED. - If your system is so programmed, you can change the night answer points.
-Hold the key down - the display shows the exchange line equipment number on the left and the Designated Night Service Answer point on the right.
+- Pressed once KINSMAN goes into Night Service and the key LED lights. - Pressed twice KINSMAN returns to Day Service and darkens the key LED. - If your KINSMAN is so programmed, you can change the night answer points.
+Hold the key down the display shows the exchange line equipment number on the left and the Designated Night Service Answer point on the right.
 The answer point number can be changed from the Dial Pad.
 You can inspect the next exchange line assignment by dialling .